Interpreting Swift and NuSTAR Observations of the Low-Luminosity Active Galactic Nucleus NGC 4278 with Radiatively Inefficient Accretion Flows and Implications for Neutrino Emission: Theoretical Modeling of SEDs

 In Fig.~\ref{fig:param-var}, we demonstrate the effects of varying each of the three main parameters.
 The left panel demonstrates the effect of different values of $\alpha$ on the SED for a constant $\beta$ and $\dot{m}$.
 We can see that for $\alpha\in[0.03,0.4]$, lowering the viscosity parameter $\alpha$ increases the ``Compton Y parameter" corresponding to a stronger Comptonization process, where photons on average gain more energy.
-The black hole mass of NGC 4278 is set to $3\times{10}^8~M_\odot$ \citep{Wang2003}.
-Because of efficient Comptonization, the electron temperature in RIAF decreases, and thus, single scattering does not increase the photon energy significantly, but increases the optical depth, causing efficient multiple scatterings, resulting in significant increase of Comptonization photons.
+Because of efficient Comptonization, the electron temperature in RIAF decreases, and thus, single scattering does not increase the photon energy significantly, but increases the optical depth, causing efficient multiple scatterings, resulting in a significant increase in Comptonization photons.
+On the other hand, a lower plasma $\beta$ results in a lower electron temperature because of efficient synchrotron cooling, thereby decreasing the Y parameter and causing inefficient Comptonization.
 The middle panel shows the effect of varying $\beta$ for constant $\alpha$ and $\dot{m}$.
-On the other hand, a lower plasma $\beta$ results in a lower electron temperature because of efficient synchrotron cooling, thereby decreasing the Y parameter and causing inefficient Comptonization.
 Finally, the last panel demonstrates the effect of $\dot{m}$ on the SED.
 More accretion results in increased Comptonization because of higher values of the Y parameter, resulting in greater flux at higher energies.

 We present our results assuming a single emission zone.
 We show that the single-zone modeling is sufficient.
-For the multi-zone scenario, we consider three concentric emission regions with radii, the smallest radius being $10 R_S$.
+For the multi-zone scenario, we consider three concentric emission regions with progressively larger radii, the smallest radius being $10 R_S$.
 The parameters $\alpha$ and $\beta$ are assigned to be constant across each emission region and behave exactly as they do in the single-zone scenario, while $\dot{m}$ at different radii is calculated as follows:

-where $i = {0, 1, 2,...}$ is an index assigned to each concentric emission region, $R$ is the emission radius, and $s$ is a power-law index, which for our model is set to 0.5 \citep[see, e.g.,][]{Yuan_2012,Guo:2024gqc}.
-For the other parameters, we use the same values as for the single-zone model.
+where $i = {0, 1, 2,...}$ is an index assigned to each concentric emission region, {\revision $\dot{m}_0$ and $R_0$ are the values corresponding to the innermost region,} $R$ is the emission radius and $s$ is a power-law index, which for our model is set to 0.5 \citep[see, e.g.,][]{Yuan_2012,Guo:2024gqc}.
+For the other parameters {\revision including $\dot{m}_0$}, we use the same values as for the single-zone model.